REVOL7/BIOS-GUIDE-FOR-AMD-RYZEN/README.md

 PSS support, allows the operating system to use PSS (Performance Supported States) and related ACPI objects to control the power and performance of the processor.

-PSS Support should give you better performances if you are using *Core Performance Boost* and PBO to OC your CPU.
+PSS Support should give you better performances if you are using *Core Performance Boost* and PBO.
 If you have a manual static OC it might not be the case.